The Parliamentary Budget Office (PBO) provides independent and impartial information, analysis and advice to the Houses of the Oireachtas.

 The need for the office was identified by the OECD in its review of budget oversight by the Irish Parliament.
 The Oireachtas Sub-Committee on Dáil Reform, in its final report in May 2016, recommended that the office be established.

-Established in 2017, the PBO is a key source of financial and budgetary intelligence for Oireachtas Members and in particular for the Committee on Budgetary Oversight as it conducts ex-ante scrutiny of budgetary matters.
+Established in 2017, the PBO provides tailored support, advice and analysis on economic and fiscal matters to the Houses of the Oireachtas, its members and committees as they to fulfil their role in approving and providing oversight of the Irish State’s finances.
+In particular it supports the Committee on Budgetary Oversight as it conducts ex-ante scrutiny of budgetary matters.
 The PBO was put on a statutory basis in the Houses of Oireachtas Commission (Amendment) Act 2018 and has an external advisory group to advise on technical matters.

 The PBO has a director, Annette Connolly, and an acting deputy director, Barry Comerford.
 It has a small number of teams headed by an Assistant Principal acting as team leader and reporting to the deputy director.
 The PBO covers subjects such as budgetary research and analysis (including analysis of expenditure and tax), economic research, the management of the public finances and EU semester and fiscal rules.
 The structure is subject to change and will evolve as the PBO develops its services.